 - ½ C. cashews, almonds, or sunflower seeds

-- Saute oinion and shitake in soup pot in olive oil, add cashews, brown slightly.
+- Saute onion and shiitake in soup pot in olive oil, add cashews, brown slightly.

 - Fill pot to top with fresh raw wild greens – nettles (Urtica dioica) especially yummy.

-- Add water or soup stock, seasonings and seaweed (keop is yummy).
+- Add water or soup stock, seasonings and seaweed (kelp is yummy).